 There are a number of treatment options for the podiatrist.
 Below are some treatment options:

-- Laser therapy can treat chilblains by increasing local vasodilation to enhance blood flow to the tissues.
+- Laser therapy is a gentle heat treatment that we use in the clinic to treat chilblains.
+It works by increasing local vasodilation to enhance blood flow to the tissues.

 - Padding may give pressure relief from chilblains symptoms